HoshinoNii/Installer-Manifest-Demo/README.md

 **ASYNC - startHashWithText(stringArr, algorithm)**
 -----------
-1. The main hashing function used to hash text and string resources.
+1. The main hashing function is used to hash text and string resources.
 2. Accepts in 2 Arguments, stringArr and Algorithm Type (Default: SHA384)

 **[Function Operations are as shown]**